UMAprotocol/protocol/packages/liquidator/README.md

 This package contains the UMA Liquidation bot reference implementation.
 This executable will watch an ExpiringMultiParty contract for undercollateralized positions and liquidate them.

+For more information about running a liquidator bot, see the [docs](https://docs.umaproject.org/developers/bots).

 ## Installing the package

 ```bash